 7. Example Trade: EUR/USD 1-Minute Scalping

-Let’s walk through a hypothetical buy trade on the EUR/USD 1-minute chart to see how this strategy works in practice.
+Let’s walk through a hypothetical buy trade on the EUR/USD 1-minute chart to see how this strategy works in practice, incorporating the structure-based rules discussed above.

 Setup:

-- Trend: The EMA 50 is trading above the EMA 100, confirming a bullish micro-trend.
-Only buy signals will be considered.
+- Trend: The EMA 50 is trading above the EMA 100, indicating a bullish micro-trend.
+Buy setups are the primary focus.

 Trade Execution:

-- Pullback: The price pulls back toward the EMA 50, and the Stochastic Oscillator drops below the 20 level, indicating an oversold condition.
-The RSI also dips near the 50 level.
+- Pullback: The price pulls back toward the EMA 50 value area, and the Stochastic Oscillator drops below the 20 level, signaling an oversold condition.
+The RSI also dips near the 50 level, suggesting a pause in momentum rather than a full reversal.

 - Entry: The Stochastic then crosses back up above the 20 line, and a small bullish confirmation candle forms.
 A trader enters a Buy order at 1.0860.